Trust-KP/TRUST/Framework/draft/Trust_Framework_v1.1.md

 Continuation is constantly challenged by uncertainty and entropy.
 Environmental shocks, resource depletion, coordination failure, and internal decay gradually erode a system’s stability.
 Without continuous corrective action, most systems tend toward deterioration rather than persistence.
 This natural pressure toward disorder means that continuation is never automatic; it must be actively sustained through actions that restore stability and maintain the system’s capacity to absorb shocks.

-Within this framework, contribution can be interpreted as any action or event that alters the continuation capacity of a system.
+Within this framework, contribution crefers to any action or event that alters the continuation capacity of a system.
 Positive contributions strengthen the system’s resilience, coordination, or resource base, increasing the likelihood that the system will endure future uncertainty.
 Negative contributions weaken these capacities and increase the probability of failure.
 Across time, these actions accumulate into a history of continuation effects that shape the system’s trajectory.

-Because future continuation cannot be observed directly, agents must interpret signals derived from past contribution events when making decisions under uncertainty.
+Because future continuation cannot be observed directly, agents rely on observed contribution outcomes when making decisions under uncertainty.
 These observed contribution outcomes (directly or via signals) form the informational basis from which expectations about future cooperation are constructed.

-Trust arises when agents interpret contribution signals as evidence that cooperative behaviour is likely to continue.
-Trust therefore functions as an interpretive signal rather than a directly observable quantity.
+Trust arises when agents evaluate observed contribution outcomes and form expectations regarding the likely continuation of cooperative behaviour.
+Trust therefore functions as an interpretive judgement rather than a directly observable quantity.
 When multiple trust signals are aggregated across interactions and observers, they form credibility assessments that guide decision-making.

 Credit then emerges as the operational deployment of credibility, enabling agents to extend cooperation, delegation, or obligation based on expectations about future continuation.